Azure-Samples/ms-identity-ca-auth-context/README.md

   - aspnet-core
   - ms-graph
   - azure-active-directory
-name: Using Conditional Access Auth Context to step-up authentication in web API
+name: Use the Conditional Access auth context to perform step-up authentication for high-privilege operations in a Web API
-urlFragment: active-directory-aspnetcore-webapp-openidconnect-v2
+urlFragment: ms-identity-ca-auth-context
-description: "This sample demonstrates a ASP.NET Core Web App calling a ASP.NET Core Web API that is secured using Azure AD"
+description: "This sample demonstrates using the Conditional Access auth context to perform step-up authentication for high-privilege and sensitive operations in a web API."
 ---
-# Using Conditional Access Auth Context to step-up authentication in web API
+# Use the Conditional Access auth context to perform step-up authentication for high-privilege operations in a Web API

  1. [Overview](#overview)
  1. [Scenario](#scenario)